TheOddlySeagull/Trin-Civil-Pack-V3-V4/README.md

 - Fixed Trin Footpather trun signal lights
 - Fixed crate offset on all vehicles
 - Fixed roof crate part type and placement on Trin Sportail
+- Fixed "lapender blue" typo to "lavender blue"

 ### Tweaks:

 - Tweaked the number of crates that fit in the Trin Rodeo Van
+- Tweaked all carfting recipes to use upholstery instead of wool

 ---